 Ah, the Academy Awards!
 The four-hour event where the actresses, actors, directors, and producers who create the most popular artistic medium in the world are finally given their due.
-It’s a time for everyone to gather around their television sets and bask in a night of song, dance, jokes, emotion and a celebration of films.
+It’s a time for everyone to gather around their television sets and bask in a night of song, dance, jokes, emotion, and a celebration of films.
 Haha, just kidding!
 Like all major events where anyone talks for more than half an hour, it was a chance for people to get extremely angry about what others were saying and doing.
-Here is an incomplete list of the events that happened during the Oscars that people took offence to.
+Here is an incomplete list of the events that happened during the Oscars that people took offense to.
 (Some of these are serious things that you should get upset about, and some are just some bullshit that you shouldn’t even think about; I’ll trust you to decide which are which.)

 The mistreatment of artists who worked on Life of Pi, which won the Oscar for Best Visual Effects.

 Seth MacFarlane doing a song and dance devoted to movies in which actresses showed their boobs.

 The underlying systemic sexism that Seth MacFarlane’s jokes represent.

 Robin Roberts not having hair because she has a rare blood disorder.

 Lena Dunham.
 (I don't know if Lena Dunham was even at the Oscars, but it's a safe bet that someone somewhere is always getting offended by Lena Dunham, and someone else is offended that that person is offended.)